 The MEASURES Project

 Low- and middle-income countries are acutely vulnerable to climate change.
-Their vulnerability is further exacerbated by local socio-techno-economic challenges that hinder resilient development, such as the presence of a large informal sector and power sector inefficiencies.
+Their vulnerability is further exacerbated by local socio-techno-economic challenges that can hinder resilient development, such as the presence of a large informal sector and power sector inefficiencies.
 Most energy system optimization models fail to address such complexities, despite their prevalence in the Global South.

 The MEASURES project aims to advance energy modeling methods by representing socio-techno-economic, climate change impact, and resilience factors in urban energy models for the Global South and beyond.
 We investigate the following specific issues: economic imperfections (including the informal economy and currency depreciation), suppressed energy demand, climate change impacts (including rising temperatures, precipitation changes, and climate-related migration), and power sector challenges.
 We develop approaches to consider these factors in models to improve energy and climate resilience.
 Our focus is on the case study of Ghana and the city of Accra, but our methods are transferable to other scopes and scales.